Endava-Sofia/fe-code-guidelines/guidelines/typescript.md

 - In development mode, we typically want quick iteration loops.
 The compiler transpiles to JavaScript without full type information.
 This is much faster, but requires import type in certain cases.
 - In production mode, we want correctness.
 The compiler type checks everything and ensures import type is used correctly.

+It's also worth mentioning that bundlers will not import any code from the file when we import only types from it.
+This helps whith tree shaking of code when we only need to specify a type for something and also prevents cyclic dependencies in imports from occuring.

 ## Export type

 Use `export type` when re-exporting a type, e.g.: